Thomas Thynne, 1st Viscount Weymouth: Irish estates

-Thomas Tynne gained land in Northern Ireland following the division of land in 1692 which came out of an agreement between the heirs of the two daughters of Robert Devereux, 2nd Earl of Essex.
+Thomas Thynne gained land in Northern Ireland following the division of land in 1692 which came out of an agreement between the heirs of the two daughters of Robert Devereux, 2nd Earl of Essex.
 Earl Ferrers, the grandson of Lady Dorothy inherited her share, and Thomas Thynne, 1st Viscount Weymouth succeeded to the inheritance of Lady Frances Devereux, the Earl's elder daughter, later Marchioness of Hertford and Duchess of Somerset.
 This division was uneven, and in Lord Weymouth's favour.
 Lord Weymouth, however, behaved generously in order to rectify this injustice to Ferrers.

 In his "Longleat: the Story of an English Country House" (London, 1978), David Burnett records (somewhat improbably, but on the evidence of the Bath estate archive): '...
 In 1694 a Polish baron had written to Thomas Thynne, 1st Viscount Weymouth asking if he could lease 4000 acre and the Irish estate town of Carrickmacross in order to settle 200 Protestant families from Silesia.
 Thomas consented, but the agreement was cancelled when the baron announced his intention to demolish the town and rebuild it in the Polish style."

-Thomas Tynne sent his Irish agent instructions for building the Viscount Weymouth Grammar School, Carrickmacross.
+Thomas Thynne sent his Irish agent instructions for building the Viscount Weymouth Grammar School, Carrickmacross.
 "I intend the school house shall be slated and made a convenient house, which will draw scholars and benefit the town; therefore the timber must be oak."
 But Thomas was an absentee landlord, and ten years elapsed before he discovered that his agent has embezzled the building fund and repaired an existing building.
 The school was eventually built, and its syllabus included "Oratory, Virtue, Surveying [and] Antiquities".
 The stern language of its ninth statute stated: "The master shall make diligent enquiry after such as shall break, cut or deface or anywise abuse the desks, forms, walls or windows of this school, and shall always inflict open punishment on all such offenders".
 Unlike Warminster School this school closed in 1955.

 The 1st Viscount Weymouth died in 1714, without surviving male issue, and bequeathed his estates to his grand-nephew, also named Thomas Thynne, and ancestor of the Marquesses of Bath.
 Robert Shirley, 1st Earl Ferrers died in 1717, his estate, by agreement, devolving in equal parts to his four sons: Robert, George, Sewallis and John Shirley.
 Of these, only George survived and, as the others had died without issue, the whole estate passed to him.
 He was the grandfather of the Shirley brothers, Horatio Henry and Evelyn Philip, the 19th-century owners of the western moiety of Farney.
 The Shirleys were absentees, spending most of their time at Ettington in Warwickshire.
 In c.1750, they built a house near Carrickmacross for their occasional visits.
 It was not until 1826 that Robert's grandson, Evelyn John Shirley, laid the foundations of a mansion worthy of the family and estate near the banks of Lough Fea.

-Family

-Thynne married before 1672 Frances Finch, daughter of Heneage Finch, 3rd Earl of Winchilsea, and they had: